iitm-bs-es/c-programming-lab/4-MailMerge/README.md

 ### Problem Description

 A company wants to automatically generate **Employee Payslips** using a template file.
+You have:

 1. An input file `employees.txt` contains employee details in the following format: